 (2) The purpose for which a regional local government is established (referred to in this Division as the regional purpose) is as set out in the establishment agreement.

 3.63.
-Dissolution or partial dissolution of a regional local government
+Dissolution or partial dissolution of regional local government

 (1) A regional local government is to be wound up —